sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 To get the latest SATRE Newsletter and communications, please sign up to our [Mailing List](https://forms.office.com/pages/responsepage.aspx?id=p_SVQ1XklU-Knx-672OE-XMfskt9FY5HraQ6BiwaEGBUREMxWU9NVDhHTEJNTFM0VEZXRTZZQ0hYVi4u)

-### Sign up to our Collaboration Cafes
+### Sign up to our Collaboration Cafés

-We hold 1 hour online Zoom Collaboration Cafes to facilitate sharing ideas for what should be in the SATRE Specification.
+We hold one hour online Zoom Collaboration Cafés to facilitate sharing ideas for what should be in the SATRE Specification.
-Collaboration Cafe's happen at 3pm on the 1st Tuesday and 3rd Thursday of the month.
+Collaboration Cafés happen at 3pm on the 1st Tuesday and 3rd Thursday of the month.
 Please fill in [this form](https://forms.office.com/pages/responsepage.aspx?id=p_SVQ1XklU-Knx-672OE-XMfskt9FY5HraQ6BiwaEGBUNUg1T05DNEJMNEtaN0JOOURKTDBFUENFQi4u) to register your attendance in advance.

-Collaboration Cafes are run using HackMD documents that will contain the meeting agenda and a place share notes.
+Collaboration Cafés are run using HackMD documents that will contain the meeting agenda and a place to share notes.
 If you are unfamiliar with HackMD, please see [this guide](https://hackmd.io/@turingway/hackmd-guide) on how to use it.
-Please also see an [example HackMD](https://hackmd.io/N7EBtM6iS2OQsWCPWC-ojg) from our Collaboration Cafe on the 18th May 2023.
+Please also see a [sample HackMD](https://hackmd.io/N7EBtM6iS2OQsWCPWC-ojg) from our Collaboration Café on the 18th May 2023.
-Each Collaboration Cafe uses Breakout Rooms where participants will work on themes e.g. Risk Management or Training Requirements.
+Each Collaboration Café uses Breakout Rooms where participants will work on themes, e.g. Risk Management or Training Requirements.
-Typically each Breakout Room is linked to an Issue on the [SATRE GitHub Issues Board](https://github.com/sa-tre/satre-specification/issues).
+Typically, each Breakout Room is linked to an Issue on the [SATRE GitHub Issues Board](https://github.com/sa-tre/satre-specification/issues).

 :::{important}
-The HackMD for each Collaboration Cafe is made available in your calendar invites.
+The HackMD for each Collaboration Café is made available in your calendar invites.
-We encourage you to propose a Breakout Room in advanced of the Collaboration Cafe, linking to a [SATRE GitHub Issue](https://github.com/sa-tre/satre-specification/issues) if possible.
+We encourage you to propose a Breakout Room in advanced of the Collaboration Café, linking to a [SATRE GitHub Issue](https://github.com/sa-tre/satre-specification/issues) if possible.
 This will help participants come prepared to talk about certain topics.
-We also welcome Breakout Room proposals on the day though!
+We also welcome Breakout Room proposals on the day, though!
 :::

 ## Review the SATRE Specification Document

 The latest version of the SATRE Specification Document can be found [here](../specification.md).
-It is a living document in which the aim is to have a completed draft by October 2023.
+It is a living document, in which the aim is to have a completed draft by October 2023.

 ## Contribute to the SATRE Specification Document